cloudera-labs/cloudera.cloud/docs/docsite/rst/test.rst

 tk tk, k::

   This is not processed text,
-  but the indentation in the soure should goe away, per the Primer.
+  but the indentation in the source should go away, per the Primer.

   More text